Diacod-I/NeuStyle/README.md

 # NeuStyle
-Neural Style Transfer model implementation
+Neural Style Transfer model implementation that is encompassed in an IPython Notebook